jake100/stealthlang/README.md

 #main: is the entry point
 main:
-	#dynamic weak typing by default
+	#dynamic weak typing by default, so it's less verbose
 	i = 5
   	j = 2, k = 4, l = 8